-The data for this indicator are based on the performance of students (a) reported by the district on the previous year's TSDS PEIMS 40110 Sub-Category as enrolled in the district and receiving special education services or reported on the previous year's TSDS PEIMS 42400 and 42500 Sub-Categories as in attendance and receiving special education services; and (b) reported by the district on the current year's TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as not participating in a special education program (special education indicator code).
+The data for this indicator are based on the performance of students (a) reported by the district on the previous year's TSDS PEIMS 40110 Sub-Category as enrolled in the district and receiving special education services or reported on the previous year's TSDS PEIMS 42400 and 42500 Sub-Categories as in attendance and receiving special education services; and (b) reported by the district on the current year's TSDS PEIMS 40110 Sub-Category as enrolled in the district on the current year's TSDS PEIMS 40110 Sub-Category as enrolled in the district and also reported on the STAAR assessments as not participating in a special education program (special education indicator code).

+- MSR: Denominator ≥ 30

-• RI: No
+- RI: No

+- SA: Yes

-• Year(s) of Data Available for Analysis: 3
+- Year(s) of Data Available for Analysis: 3

+- Accountability Subset: Yes

+- Test Administrations: Spring 2018 and May 2018 SSI retest

-Applicable TSDS PEIMS Collections: Fall 2015, Summer 2016, and Fall 2016
+- Applicable TSDS PEIMS Collections: Fall 2016, Summer 2017, and Fall 2017

-Section II of this manual includes detailed information on these and other PBMAS components.
+- Section II of this manual includes detailed information on these and other PBMAS components.